-Yep yep I confirm – tastiness all round.
-My favourite dish is this beautiful Mango and coconut panacotta with granola.
+Yep, yep I confirm – tastiness all round.
+My favourite dish is this beautiful Mango and coconut panna cotta with granola which makes White Rabbit my favourite breakfast in Sydney!

 Oh and if you haven’t had toast from the Bread and Butter Project by now – grab some from here.
 Thick slices of toasted fresh bread with a heart-attacks-worth of butter dripping from it.